 These different schedules have a different level of effectiveness.

-Schedules are based on both the consistency of when the reward is delivered and how soon the reinforcement is delivered.
+Schedules are based on the consistency of when the reward is delivered and how soon the reinforcement is delivered.
 In a fixed-ratio schedule, a person or animal is consistently given reinforcement after they have performed a behavior a certain amount of times.
-They are not given reinforcement every time, but they know that they will always get the stimulus after the fourth, fifth, or tenth time they perform the behavior.
+They are not given reinforcement every time, but they know they will always get the stimulus after the fourth, fifth, or tenth time they perform the behavior.